 In-demand skills and technology are continuously evolving and changing.
-This is why Academy College has committed to providing our graduates with educational opportunities for a lifetime!
+This is why Academy College has committed to providing our graduates with educational opportunities today and in the future!
 As industry requirements advance and evolve, Academy College graduates are provided with the opportunity to audit program classes free of charge.